-- (1) Includes 25,000 shares issuable upon exercise of options exercisable within 60 days. - (2) Includes 220,000 shares issuable upon exercise of options exercisable within 60 days and 140,697 warrants.
-Also does not include 1,937,220 shares issuable upon conversion of series A preferred stock, 2,324,666 shares issuable upon exercise of warrants, 88,971 shares issuable upon conversion of series B preferred stock and 77,868 shares issuable upon exercise of warrants because conversion of any of those shares of series A or series B preferred stock or exercise of those warrants would result in the holder beneficially owning in excess of 4.99% of the then issued and outstanding shares of common stock outstanding at that time. - (3) Includes 300,000 shares issuable upon exercise of options exercisable within 60 days and 22,555 shares issuable upon exercise of warrants.
-Does not include 10,078 shares issuable upon conversion of series A preferred stock and 12,095 shares issuable upon exercise of warrants because conversion of any of those shares of series A preferred stock or exercise of any of those warrants would result in the holder beneficially owning in excess of 4.99% of the then issued and outstanding shares of common stock outstanding at that time.
-Mr. Pelossof voluntarily resigned from the Company on December 6, 2006, effective January 31, 2007. - (4) Includes 207,500 shares issuable upon exercise of options exercisable within 60 days and 2,007 shares issuable upon exercise of warrants.
-Does not include 25,000 shares issuable upon exercise of options that are not exercisable within the next 60 days - (5) Includes 137,500 shares issuable upon exercise of options exercisable within 60 days and 260 shares issuable upon exercise of warrants.
+- (1) Includes 220,000 shares issuable upon exercise of options exercisable within 60 days and 140,697 warrants.
+Also does not include 1,937,220 shares issuable upon conversion of series A preferred stock, 2,324,666 shares issuable upon exercise of warrants, 88,971 shares issuable upon conversion of series B preferred stock and 77,868 shares issuable upon exercise of warrants because conversion of any of those shares of series A or series B preferred stock or exercise of those warrants would result in the holder beneficially owning in excess of 4.99% of the then issued and outstanding shares of common stock outstanding at that time. - (2) Includes 300,000 shares issuable upon exercise of options exercisable within 60 days and 22,555 shares issuable upon exercise of warrants.
+Does not include 10,078 shares issuable upon conversion of series A preferred stock and 12,095 shares issuable upon exercise of warrants because conversion of any of those shares of series A preferred stock or exercise of any of those warrants would result in the holder beneficially owning in excess of 4.99% of the then issued and outstanding shares of common stock outstanding at that time. - (3) Includes 207,500 shares issuable upon exercise of options exercisable within 60 days and 2,007 shares issuable upon exercise of warrants.
+Does not include 25,000 shares issuable upon exercise of options that are not exercisable within the next 60 days

+- (4) Includes 120,000 shares issuable upon exercise of options exercisable within 60 days and 500 shares issuable upon exercise of warrants. - (5) Includes 137,500 shares issuable upon exercise of options exercisable within 60 days and 260 shares issuable upon exercise of warrants.
 Does not include 30,236 shares issuable upon conversion of series A preferred stock and 25,196 shares issuable upon exercise of warrants because conversion of any of those shares of series A preferred stock or exercise of any of those warrants would result in the holder beneficially owning in excess of 4.99% of the then issued and outstanding shares of common stock outstanding at that time. - (6) Includes 51,000 shares issuable upon exercise of options exercisable within 60 days.
 Does not include 36,000 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (7) Includes 51,000 shares issuable upon exercise of options exercisable within 60 days.
 Does not include 36,000 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (8) Includes 51,000 shares issuable upon exercise of options exercisable within 60 days.
 Does not include 36,000 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (9) Includes footnotes (1)-(8) - (10) Includes 850,000 shares issuable upon exercise of warrants.
-Does not include 108,333 shares issuable upon conversion of series A preferred stock and 130,000 shares issuable upon exercise of warrants because conversion of any of those shares of series A preferred stock or exercise of those warrants would result in the holder beneficially owning in excess of 4.99% of the then issued and outstanding shares of common stock outstanding at that time.
+Does not include 108,333 shares issuable upon conversion of series A preferred stock and 130,000 shares issuable upon exercise of warrants because conversion of any of those shares of series A preferred stock or exercise of those warrants would result in the holder beneficially owning in excess of 4.99% of the then issued and outstanding shares of common stock outstanding at that time